|240 Ignition Page

 These are ONLY available in sets of 8.
 MSD offers other boots, but I chose these.

-MSD 3321 90 degree DISTRIBUTOR Boots with terminals.
+MSD 3321 90 degree DISTRIBUTOR Boot with terminal.
 TWO sets per package (about $8).

-These DISTRIBUTOR boots are easily confused with the below 90 degree COIL boot.
-These are slightly smaller and designed for use on a distributor.
-So if you prefer a right-angle center boot on your distributor (on the coil wire), then this is one you can use.
-I used STRAIGHT boots on my distributor.
+I call this a DISTRIBUTOR BOOT, but Summit Racing may refer to it as a COIL BOOT.
+These boots are easily confused with the below 3331 90 degree COIL BOOT.
+These are slightly smaller and designed for use on a distributor, although possibly they are interchangeable.
+So if you prefer a right-angle center boot on your distributor (for the coil wire as shown in the second photo), then this is one you can use.
+I used a STRAIGHT center distributor boot when I made mine.

 This boot looks very much like the above.
-It's different, larger hole, but terminal is the same.
+It's different, larger hole on the big end.
+The terminal is the same.

 Here are both of them side by side.

 The large end opening for the small 3321 boot is 14 mm.
 The large 3331 boot is 15 mm and this larger boot fits the Bosch coil well.

 Both are very flexible silicone.

 These only come in a set of TWO with terminals.
 About $10.
 You need THREE sets (if you need 5 boots), unless you prefer a 90 degree boot in the center of the distributor cap.

 Many OEM Volvo style wires are made using FOUR straight boots and one 90 degree center boot on the distributor.
 In this case you would use the 90 degree DISTRIBUTOR boot above.